Receiving Financial Aid

 - Once you have submitted all required documents and our office has processed your information, your financial aid award will be packaged, and you will receive an award letter through your Wildcat Mail.

-During peak times, files can take up to 8 weeks to review.
-We recommend you plan accordingly and apply by May 1st, the priority deadline.
+REMINDER: During peak times, files can take at least 8 weeks or more to be reviewed from the time you submit your FAFSA.
+We recommend you plan accordingly and apply by April 1.